nzesalem/lastus/README.md

 ## Updating your Eloquent Models

-Your models should use the `LastusTrait` and define a `STATUSES` array constant:
+Your models should use the `LastusTrait` and define a `STATUSES` array constant.

+The keys of the `STATUSES` array should be in all caps and multiple words should be separated with underscore.
+Ideally it should follow the same naming rules and convention as [PHP constants](http://php.net/manual/en/language.constants.php).

+The values of the `STATUSES` array can be any number within the `TINYINT` range.

 ```php
 use Illuminate\Foundation\Auth\User as Authenticatable;